AlonGersh/AlonGersh.github.io/docs/index.md

 ### Fascinated with stem-cells and their intersection with food science

 I have a Strong background in tissue culture (2D & 3D) and scaffold development.
-During my, masters I optimization the  myogenic differentiation of bovine mesenchymal stem cells (bMSCs) and successfully developed cellulose based scaffolds that support their growth and differentiation.
+During my, masters I have optimized the  myogenic differentiation of bovine mesenchymal stem cells (bMSCs) and successfully developed cellulose based scaffolds that support their growth and differentiation.
 I Led from plan to execution a multidisciplinary project under the Israel Innovation Authority's Cultured Meat Consortium  and collaborated with academic and industry partners.

 ## **Education**
 ### The Hebrew University of Jerusalem 2021-2024